 Facts

 Drew Kleinknecht, a Gettysburg College lacrosse player, succumbed to cardiac arrest during practice.
-Since the season was yet to begin, student trainers were absent, while no coach had CPR certifications.
+Since the season was yet to begin, student trainers were absent, and no coach had CPR certifications.
 Phones weren’t easily accessible.
-A student trainer arrived; but since Drew was breathing, she avoided CPR.
-CPR was executed, when Drew stopped breathing, on arrival of the head athletic trainer.
+A student trainer arrived, but since Drew was breathing, she avoided CPR.
+CPR was executed when Drew stopped breathing on the arrival of the head athletic trainer.
 Drew perished on the way to the hospital.

 Issues

-The Kleinknechts established three questions of law; the institution was mandated to ensure safety and health measures to the school’s endeavors, Kleinknechts believe the institution’s actions were unjustifiable and noncompliant, and the institution’s belief of its exoneration by the Good Samaritan Law.
+The Kleinknechts established three questions of law; the institution was mandated to ensure safety and health measures for the school’s endeavors, Kleinknechts believed the institution’s actions were unjustifiable and non-compliant, and the institution belief of its exoneration by the Good Samaritan Law.

 Rules

 Gardner v.
-Consolidated Rail Corp was used to prove the institution’s innocence to anticipating a healthy athlete having a heart attack, and first aiders unaccountability for any catastrophe caused by execution or exclusions in render.
+Consolidated Rail Corp was used to prove the institution’s innocence in anticipating a healthy athlete having a heart attack and first aiders’ unaccountability for any catastrophe caused by execution or exclusions in the render.

 Analysis